aery32/aery32-refguide/source/project_structure.rst

 Main source file, ``main.cpp``
 ------------------------------

-The ``main.cpp`` source file contains the default main function where to start building your project.
-First the ``board.h`` header file has been included.
-This file includes your application specific function prototypes, which are defined in ``board.cpp``.
+The main.cpp source file contains the default main function where to start building your project.
+First the board.h header file has been included.
+This file includes your application specific function prototypes, which are defined in board.cpp.
 For your convenience a small ``board::init()`` function is provided by default.
-This function is called within the main function at line 15.
-It's the first function call here.
+This function is called within the main function at line 15 and is the first function call.
-The second call is to set the LED pin high.
+The second function call before the empty main loop sets the LED pin high.

 .. code-block:: c++
     :linenos: